 Carbon Clean Solutions awarded innovation grant from UK Government.

-The grant will enable CCSL to build a large-scale carbon capture testing facility at the University of Sheffield, which will be the world’s first integrated plant of its kind.
+Led by Carbon Clean Solutions Limited (CCSL), a global leader in the design, development and deployment of carbon capture technology, the grant will enable CCSL to build a large-scale carbon capture testing facility at The University of Sheffield.
+This will be the world’s first integrated plant of its kind.
 The plant will be built close to Sheffield at the Pilot-Scale Advanced CO2 Capture Technology (PACT) facility in Beighton.

 Richard Mather, Senior Project Engineer, CCSL said: “The plant will contain several process innovations which will be integrated together.
 Our aim is that these will reduce the cost of carbon dioxide capture to less than $20 per ton.
 It is hoped that achieving the cost reduction target will lead to faster deployment of the technology, which in turn will play a crucial role in helping the UK to meet its ambitious climate change commitments.”